Cognitive Behavioral Therapy for Alcohol Use Disorder

 Group vs. Individual Delivery

-CBT for AUD can be delivered in individual or group formats, and both have evidence support.
+CBT for AUD can be delivered in individual or group formats.
+Both have evidence support, and the choice involves clinical, practical, and economic considerations.

-Individual CBT allows for deeper tailoring to a specific person's triggers, beliefs, and life circumstances.
-The therapeutic alliance — the working relationship between therapist and patient — can be developed more fully in individual work.
-Individual delivery is higher cost and requires more therapist time.
+Individual CBT allows for deeper tailoring to the specific triggers, beliefs, and circumstances of one person.
+The therapeutic alliance — the quality of the working relationship between therapist and patient — can be developed more fully in individual work.
+The tradeoff is higher cost and more limited access.

 Digital and Telehealth CBT